 Monroe School Buses Equipped With GPS Tracking

 Student safety is always a top concern of school districts all across the United States.
 Another concern for school districts is bus fleet management, especially considering the recent rise in fuel costs.
-Looking at the different options to not only increase student safety and school bus management, school officials have chosen to move forward with a plan to equip several buses in Monroe County Tennessee with GPS vehicle tracking systems.
+Looking at the different options to not only increase student safety and school bus management, but school officials have also chosen to move forward with a plan to equip several buses in Monroe County Tennessee with GPS vehicle tracking systems.

 Do you think the investment in GPS tracking systems is a good or bad decision among the Monroe County schools?

 Should all school districts employ bus tracking devices to improve student safety?